vinicius-augustus/face-recognition/README.md

 FaceNet Keras is a one-shot learning model.
 It fetches 128 vector embeddings as a feature extractor.
 It is even preferable in cases where we have a scarcity of datasets.
 It consists of good accuracy even for such situations.
 This will be the model used in this project

+## 3. Feature Classification
+Feature classification is a geometry-based or template-based algorithm used to classify the features of the test data among different classes of facial features in the training data.
+These template-based classifications are possible using various statistical approaches.

+The well-known methods used in feature classification can be given as:
+1. Euclidean Distance
+2. Cosine Similarity
+3. SVM
+4. KNN
+5. ANN

+**Euclidean Distance**

+It is a distance-based feature classification method that calculates the distance between the facial nodes and the face which has the minimum difference between these distance values is considered to be the match.
+But it is suitable for the datasets having a smaller number of classes and lower dimensionality features.

+**Cosine Similarity**

+In cosine similarity, the solution that we obtain after calculating the cosine of an angle is brought into concern.
+Here, we would compare the differences between these results.
+The more the value is closer to 1, the greater is the probability of the match.
+But it may give a false result if the test data features are incomplete (i.e. if the resultant value is 0 then the features don’t match, and if nearly all the features match then the value is 1).

+**SVM**

+SVM (Support vector machine) creates an optimal hyperplane to classify the classes of training dataset based on the different features of the face.
+The dimensionality of the hyperplane is one less than the number of features.
+Different kernels can be applied to see what features are used by the classifier to remove the features if required.
+This can help to improve speed.
+This will be the method used in this project

+**KNN**

+KNN (K-Nearest Neighbor) is all about the number of neighbors i.e. the k value.
+In KNN, if k=3 then we check that the data is close to which 3 data points.
+Thereafter, it is decided that the majority of closest data points belong to which class.
+Now, the test data is predicted to be in this class KNN has curse of dimensionality problem which can be solved by applying PCA before using KNN classifier.

+**ANN**

+ANN (Artificial Neural Network) uses a very detailed algorithm for face recognition.
+It classifies the local texture using multi-layer perceptron for face alignment.
+It uses geometric feature based and independent component analysis for feature extraction and multi artificial neural network for feature matching.
+This is the best method to use.